-In January 2003, the world first commercial Maglev train was inaugurated in Shanghai, China.
-Built from German technology at a cost of 1.2 billion dollars, it links the new Shanghai Pudong International airport to the center of Pudong, on the eastern part of Shanghai.
+In January 2003, the world’s first commercial Maglev train was inaugurated in Shanghai, China.
+Built from German technology at a cost of 1.2 billion dollars, it links the new Shanghai Pudong International airport to the center of Pudong, in the eastern part of Shanghai.
 The system has a length of about 30 kilometers with maximum speeds of about 440 kilometers per hour.
 It takes on average 8 minutes to go from one end to the other, making it the fastest urban transit system in the world.
-The principles of magnetic levitation technology are quite apparent on the above picture, where the train is magnetically suspended 15 centimeters above the guideway.
+The principles of magnetic levitation technology are quite apparent in the above picture, where the train is magnetically suspended 15 centimeters above the guideway.